Argandov/termbot/README.md

 - `termbot -p "Why are vegetables called that way?"`

 Give it a file and "analyze" it:
-- `termbot -p "Please review the SSHD configuration file /file:/etc/ssh/sshd_config and assess its overall security security.
+- `termbot -p "Please review the SSHD configuration file /file:/etc/ssh/sshd_config and assess its overall security.
 Identify any potential vulnerabilities, recommend improvements, and suggest best practices to enhance the overall security of the SSH server.`
 - `termbot -p "What does this /file:aws-iam-policy.json and what does it do?`
 - `termbot -p "Analyze /file:app.py Flask app and propose a more efficient way to handle user POST data"`